-The Rolf Institute adheres to Colorado Revised Statute 12-59-117 and the Official Code of Georgia 10-1-390.
-To view the full statute, please view Article 59 on the CO Department of Higher Ed website, or the GA Nonpublic Postsecondary Education Commission website.
-Complaints of deceptive trade can be filed with DPOS or GNPEC at https://gnpec.georgia.gov/.
+The Rolf Institute adheres to Colorado Revised Statute 23-64-123.
+To view the full statute, please view page 21 of the Colorado Revised Statutes 2022.
+Complaints of deceptive trade can be filed with DPOS using the same contact information provided above.